mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 ~~~

 When dereferencing this URL, HTTP content negotiation for language SHOULD be used; see {{Section 12 of !RFC9110}}.

+Applications MUST store a local copy of the DNS Resolver Identifier Registry for purposes of template lookup; they MUST NOT query the IANA registry upon each use.

 # The Filtering Incident Details Format {#format}